Robin A. Litt, Ph.D.

 Nancy uses a strength based approach to teaching, by learning about, building on, and reinforcing the skills and talents of her students.
 She is passionate about providing instruction that engages and motivates students, accelerates their learning, and builds self-esteem and confidence.

-A strong advocate for students with language based learning differences, Nancy is on the Board of the Rocky Mountain Branch of the International Dyslexia Association.
+A strong advocate for students with language based learning differences, Nancy served on the Board of the Rocky Mountain Branch of the International Dyslexia Association.
 She is committed to building awareness and understanding of learning differences, as well as best practices for literacy instruction, through her volunteer work with IDA.